 The performing arts of stage and screen, past and present, are the concern of the Department of Dance, Drama, and Film.
 The central objects of our study are the play, the film, and the dance, and the ways they are brought to life before an audience.
 Students learn by doing the jobs of the artists who collaborate to make these works.
 Some courses concentrate on the arts as they were performed in their historical and cultural context; others explore in depth the craft of the artists: the playwright, screenwriter, choreographer, actor, dancer, director, designer, and filmmaker.
 Almost all courses require, in conjunction with reading and critical writing, the performance of problems and exercises.
 Students are encouraged to pursue independent work either in historical and critical research or in creative activity.
 All courses in the department are open to every student in the College; certain courses have prerequisites noted in the course descriptions.
 Majors are given some preference for admission to upper level courses.

 DANC 105 is the most appropriate introductory course for first-year students interested in dance.
-DRAM 111 is the introductory course most appropriate for first-year students interested in either drama or film.
-Students interested in film should note that DRAM 111, offered in the fall semester, is a prerequisite to FILM 111, which is offered in the spring semester.
+DRAM 111 is the introductory course most appropriate for first-year students interested in drama, but it is also a required course for students majoring in film.
+FILM 111 is the introductory course most appropriate for first-year students interested in film.
 As the foundation on which the other coursework in the department is built, these courses are recommended to students considering majors in the department.
 They are also recommended for other students wishing to diversify their course of study by fulfilling distribution requirements in the fine arts.
 The majors in dance, drama, and film are normally open to students whose performance in the appropriate introductory course has been good.

 Students majoring in the department may emphasize theater, dance, or film.
 The minimum requirements for each major are as follows: